 The Pavlov’s Dog, 21-23 St Mary’s Butt, Reading, RG1 2LN

 PRESS INVITE: If you would like to review The Pavlov’s Dog please email email@example.com

 Stonegate Pub Company is the largest privately held managed pub operator in the UK, with revenues in excess of half a billion pounds, employing over 12,000 people.
-The company has 614 pubs, split into the following segments; Classic Inns, Local Pubs, Great Traditional Pubs, Slug and Lettuce, Scream, Yates, Bars & Venues, Missoula, Living Room, Smith & Jones and Varsity.
+The company has 614 pubs, split into the following segments; Classic Inns, Local Pubs, Great Traditional Pubs, Slug and Lettuce, Scream, Yates, Bars and Venues, Missoula, Living Room, Smith and Jones and Varsity.

 Stonegate is the winner of national awards, including:

 • Best Pub Employer (51+ sites) – Publican Awards 2013